 Arkansas Public Employees Chemical Right to Know Act Poster Required

-The Public Employees Chemical Right to Know Act is a job safety law poster by the Arkansas Department Of Labor.
+The Public Employees Chemical Right to Know Act is a labor law posters poster by the Arkansas Department Of Labor.
 This is a mandatory posting for all employers in Arkansas, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster talks about how employees should deal with hazardous chemicals in ways that will reduce their exposure to said chemicals and protect them from harm.
 This poster also lists what the employers' duties are for dealing with chemicals, the rights of employees, how to deal with complaints and investigations, how this law is enforced, and what happens when citizens are denied their rights under this law.